The name of the church of the Madonna della Fava in VeniceLocal Traditions

 Le fave dei morti are small round cakes still eaten today and made with almond paste and sometimes with chocolate, which can be found only on the days before 2nd November, the day of commemoration of the dead.

 The origin of this cake is related to the centuries old custom, at least in some parts of Italy, of eating fava beans during banquets that were held by the relatives of the deceased immediately after the funeral.

 According to an ancient tradition, fava beans were a means of direct communication between the worlds of the dead and the living because they were considered able to transfer in living beings the souls of the departed.
 In fact, they were present in the funeral ceremonies in Greece, Egypt, Rome and even in India and Peru.

-If you found this article interesting and would like to know more about the most curious sides of the city, book a personalized tour of Venice with our guide Francesca, editor of this popular section.
+Come and discover more about the most curious sides of the city, book a personalized tour of Venice.

 Venice: 10 songs that will make you think of Venice

 Did you know that...

 Sometimes we hear the first few lines of a song and our minds are suddenly transported back to a place, a memory or a dream.
 We put tog...View